Fibre-based plasmonic micro reactor for flow chemistry

 Even though so-called photochemistry promises to sustainably produce chemical compounds by (sun)light, corresponding reactors suffer from insufficient light management.
 This issue persists even in modern micro flow reactors, which hinders their upscaling to applications in industry.

 This is exactly where the key to the technological and economic breakthrough lies, and this is where reaCtor comes into play.
-It will contribute to the ambitious goal of a sustainable chemistry by developing and validating a novel type of light-driven chemical reactor with enormous scale-up potential for industrial applications.
+It will contribute to the ambitious goal of sustainable chemistry by developing and validating a novel type of light-driven chemical reactor with enormous scale-up potential for industrial applications.

 Technological Approach